h2oai/h2o-tutorials/tutorials/glrm/glrm-tutorial.md

 #### Runtime and Accuracy Comparison

-We now build a deep learning model on the WHD dataset to predict repeat and/or willful violators.
-For comparison purposes, we train our model using the original data, the data with the ZCTA column replaced by the compressed GLRM representation (the X matrix), and the data with the ZCTA column replaced by all the demographic features in the ACS dataset.
+We now build a deep learning model on the WHD data set to predict repeat and/or willful violators.
+For comparison purposes, we train our model using the original data, the data with the ZCTA column replaced by the compressed GLRM representation (the X matrix), and the data with the ZCTA column replaced by all the demographic features in the ACS data set.

-###### Import WHD dataset and get a summary.
+###### Import WHD data set and get a summary.
 	pathToWHDData <- "/data/h2o-training/glrm/whd_zcta_cleaned.zip"
 	whd_zcta <- h2o.uploadFile(path = pathToWHDData, col.types = c(rep("enum", 7), rep("numeric", 97)))
 	dim(whd_zcta)